tibbben/nacis2018/README.md

 This repository contains a presentation about the experience with data curation for the Pulley Ridge Project 2012 - 2018 undertaken as a collaboration between the Center for Computational Science and the Library at the University of Miami.

+For the actual presentation, plesae see the [hosted version](https://tibbben.github.io/2018_PulleyRidgeDataCuration).

 ---

 ### License